Dayo Wong: Stand-up

 Besides the TVB drama career, Dayo is also well known to be a stand-up comedian.
 He introduced stand-up comedy to Hong Kong and is well known for including a lot of political and philosophical content in his sets.
 "Hong Kong's housing issue is absolutely ridiculous.
 I have discussed this in my stand-up shows too.
 Hong Kong residents need to have 13 to 14 times their current annual salary to finally be qualified for home ownership." said the comedian.
 He has performed in Hong Kong, Australia, Canada, and the United States.

 Film

-In comparison with his stand-up comedy and TV dramas, his movies are not as successful.
-When asked the reasons behind, he explained that his ultimate goal is to look for something new in his movies.
+Initially Wong's film career was not as successful as his TV and standup careers.
+When asked the reasons behind the disparity, he explained that his ultimate goal is to look for something new in his movies.
 His visions make his work good to watch, but it is not good enough to attract people to pay for a cinema ticket.
 Additionally, he hates doing promotion for his work.

-However, this situation has changed recently with his last four movies namely, Agent Mr Chan (2018), The Grand Grandmaster (2020), Table for Six (2022) and A Guilty Conscience (2023) helping to break him out of the box-office poison moniker.
-Table for Six in particular, has become the most successful comedy release in Hong Kong and the second highest-grossing Chinese film in Hong Kong.